GenieFramework/Genie.jl/README.md

 | 1 | 2018100120160530_create_table_books.jl |
 ```

-So our migration is in the down state -- meaning that it's `up` method has not been run.
+So our migration is in the down state -- meaning that its `up` method has not been run.
 We can easily fix this:
 ```julia
 julia> SearchLight.Migration.last_up()
 [info | SearchLight.Loggers]: SQL QUERY: CREATE TABLE books (id INTEGER PRIMARY KEY , title VARCHAR , author VARCHAR )